baseballhackday/baseballhackday.github.io/README.md

 Github's doc on [how to use Jekyll on Github Pages](https://help.github.com/articles/using-jekyll-with-pages) is also helpful.

-* You may have to run `brew install ruby` and `sudo gem install bundler` then `sudo bundle install` once.
-[Mac OS X 10.11 nokogiri trouble](http://stackoverflow.com/questions/23668684/failed-to-build-gem-native-extension-when-i-run-bundle-install)
+* You may have to run `brew install ruby` and `gem install bundler` then `bundle install` once.
+This [GoRails tutorial on setting up Mac](https://gorails.com/setup/osx/10.14-mojave) is helpful.

+* Update.
+After upgrading my Mac to Mojave, I was unable to use Apple's native Ruby.
+[This jeckyll thread](https://github.com/jekyll/jekyll/issues/7274#issuecomment-425069689) helps.

 How to update chapter info
 --------------------------